orthanc-mirrors/orthanc-book/Sphinx/source/plugins/java.rst

 using the `Clang <https://en.wikipedia.org/wiki/Clang>`__ compiler front-end.

-As of release 1.0 of the plugin, the coverage of the C SDK is about 76% (122 functions are automatically wrapped in Java out of a total of 160 functions from the Orthanc SDK 1.10.0).
+As of release 1.0 of the plugin, **the coverage of the C SDK is about 74%** (122 functions are automatically wrapped in Java out of a total of 165 functions from the Orthanc SDK 1.10.0).

 **For researchers**: `Please cite this paper
 <https://doi.org/10.5220/0012384600003657>`__.